-Talk about eclectic: North Charleston today is the state’s only community that produces both high-end automobiles the Daimler Group Charleston Plant that manufactures Mercedes Benz cars and jets Boeing’s massive facility located adjacent to the airport.
+Talk about eclectic: North Charleston today is the state’s only community that produces both high-end automobiles - the Daimler Group Charleston Plant (Mercedes Benz cars) - and jets - Boeing’s massive facility located adjacent to the airport.

 The city also offers professional ice hockey games the South Carolina Stingrays and concerts in the 13,000-seat coliseum and plays and performances at the North Charleston Performing Arts Center adjacent to the coliseum.

 You'll find plenty of dining and nightlife, too, much of it located at the city’s bustling Park Circle.
 Designed by Frederick Law Olmstead, the architect of New York City’s Central Park, this collection of restaurants and bars was built on parts of the former U.S. Navy Base and, with local support, has become a popular destination for young families, business professionals and, of course, in-the-know visitors.
 As an added bonus, the area has no parking fees.